tigoe/hue-control/README.md

 ## Connecting To Your Hub

 Your app will need to be identified to your hub using a unique username.
+[This example page](client-example-js/) will simplify that, if you know your hub's IP address.
+Just go to this page and follow the directions.

-Follow the developer site's [Getting Started instructions](http://www.developers.meethue.com/documentation/getting-started) to add a new app/username to your hub.
+To understand how this works refer to the developer site's [Getting Started instructions](http://www.developers.meethue.com/documentation/getting-started) to add a new app/username to your hub.
 Here they are in brief:

 Open a browser and connect to the hub's debug interface: